 Witch Hazel Benefits Explained: Is Witch Hazel Safe?

 In today’s day in age, there are hundreds of different natural beauty products.
-All claiming to do similar things.
+And they all claim to do similar things.
 Let me just say that none of them have anything on the magic that is witch hazel.
 What do you think people used thousands of years ago before there were acne washes, scrubs, toners, and all the other products that are packed with chemicals?
 If you said they used plants, then you guessed correctly.

 What Is Witch Hazel?

-You may know witch hazel as a clear liquid, but witch hazel actually originates from the witch hazel plant.
+You may know witch hazel as a clear liquid, but it actually originates from the witch hazel plant.
 There are four different types of species in North America, where they are also called winter bloom.
 The plant looks like a small tree.
-They grow to be between ten to twenty-five feet tall.
+They grow to be between 10 to 25 feet tall.

 It doesn’t sound so small if you ask me.
-The different species bloom at different point of the year.
-One species blooms in September to November while another blooms from January to March.
-The flower and the fruit are together and the fruit has two capsules.
+The different species bloom at different points of the year.
+One species blooms from September to November, while another blooms from January to March.
+The flower and the fruit are together, and the fruit has two capsules.
 Each capsule contains a shiny black seed.

 A clear liquid is extracted from the leaves and the bark to be used for medicinal purposes as well as skincare products.
 It’s basically an astringent that helps clean your pores while breaking down dead skin cells.
 It has become very popular and is regulated as an over-the-counter drug for external use only.